Research connected to Cavis Wirecath pressure guide wire

-Pressure-derived MRR was shown to correlate to invasive doppler derived MRR when avoiding hydrostatic errors in a study by Zsolt K. et al. (link).
+Pressure-derived RRR was shown to correlate to invasive doppler derived RRR when avoiding hydrostatic errors in a study by Tar B. et al. (link).

 Clinical importance of simple and accurate CFR measurements